retirement planning | September 3, 2024

 Thought Leadership Director

 After decades of paying into Social Security, Americans in their 60s must decide when to start receiving their benefits.
 According to an analysis of Social Security Administration (SSA) data, between 50% and 60% of workers elect to receive their Social Security benefits before their full retirement age (FRA).1 (See “Your Full Retirement Age.”)
-While that may be the right move for some, many savers will benefit from delaying payments until their FRA, or even delaying until age 70, to maximize the size of their monthly benefit.
+While that may be the right move for some, many savers will benefit from delaying payments until age 70 (or in some cases until their FRA), to increase the size of their monthly benefit.

 Age and Work Can Affect Your Benefits

-The size of your benefit will vary depending on the choices you make, including when you file for benefits and whether you earn income while receiving benefits.
-For instance, you qualify for 100% of your benefit if you file at your FRA.
-But filing early—at age 62—can lead to an almost 30% reduction in benefits.
-By comparison, your benefit increases by 8% for every year past your FRA that you delay receiving it, until you reach age 70.
-For example, someone who reaches the FRA of 66 and six months in 2023 but waits until age 70 to file would receive a 28% increase in their benefit.
+The size of your benefit will vary depending on the choices you make, including when you file for benefits and whether you earn significant work income while receiving benefits.
+The benefit if you file at your FRA is called your primary insurance amount (PIA), but that is not the maximum you can receive.
+Your benefit increases by 8% of the PIA for every year past FRA that you delay receiving it, until you reach age 70.
+Filing as early as possible—at age 62—can cause up to a 30% reduction in benefits compared with your PIA, or almost 44% versus claiming at age 70.
+Looking at it slightly differently, someone who reaches the FRA of 66 and eight months in late 2024 but waits until age 70 to file would receive a monthly benefit nearly 27% larger than the PIA, or 77% more than the amount if claimed at age 62.
+(All numbers exclude inflation adjustments.)
 There is no additional benefit for filing after age 70.

-Working while receiving early benefits can further reduce the size of your benefits.
-If you exceed the 2023 earned income limit of $21,240 per year, your benefits will be reduced by $1 for every $2 you earn above the limit.
-If you are going to continue to work, you should wait to take Social Security if at all possible.
+Claiming benefits before FRA while still working can further reduce the size of your benefits.
+If you exceed the 2024 earned income limit of $22,320 per year, your benefits will be reduced by $1 for every $2 you earn above the limit.2 If you are going to continue to work, you should usually wait to take Social Security if at all possible.
 If you work while collecting Social Security, your benefits are recalculated in the month you reach your FRA to account for the amounts withheld.
-As a result, while the reduction for the excess earnings isn’t permanent, the reduction tied to filing before your FRA is.
+As a result, the reduction for the excess earnings isn’t permanent.
+To be clear, this is about when to claim benefits if you haven't already—it does not mean you should let the temporary benefit reduction dissuade you from working between 62 and 67!

 Your Full Retirement Age